NCAR/i-wrf/docs/Users_Guide/lulcredcloud.rst

 If you are not familiar with "SSH key pairs", you should `read about them <https://portal.cac.cornell.edu/techdocs/redcloud/compute/#keypairs>`__ before continuing.

+* It's highly recommended that you `create a key pair on Red Cloud <https://portal.cac.cornell.edu/techdocs/redcloud/horizon_ssh_keys/#create-a-new-ssh-key-pair>`_.
+Be sure to follow the steps and save the private key it generated with the correct format and permission before proceeding.
+This is the easiest way to generate a key pair for this exercise.

-* `Create an SSH Key on your computer <https://portal.cac.cornell.edu/techdocs/openstack/keypairs/#creating-a-passphrase-protected-key-pair-recommended>`_ using the "ssh-keygen" command.
+* Alternatively, `create an SSH Key on your computer <https://portal.cac.cornell.edu/techdocs/clusterinfo/linuxconnect/#public-key-authentication>`_ using the "ssh-keygen" command.
 That command allows you to specify the name of the private key file it creates, with the default being "id_rsa".
 The matching public key file is saved and named with ".pub" appended to the filename.
-* `Import the public key to Red Cloud <https://portal.cac.cornell.edu/techdocs/redcloud/horizon_ssh_keys/#import-a-public-key>`_ through the Red Cloud web interface.
+Then, `import the public key to Red Cloud <https://portal.cac.cornell.edu/techdocs/redcloud/horizon_ssh_keys/#import-a-public-key>`_ through the Red Cloud web interface.

-Alternatively, you can `create a key pair on Red Cloud <https://portal.cac.cornell.edu/techdocs/redcloud/horizon_ssh_keys/#create-a-new-ssh-key-pair>`_.
-Be sure to follow the steps and save the private key it generated with the correct format and permission before proceeding.

 Create a Security Group
 -----------------------